-Dr. McKeough traveled to England to further his studies and received his M.R.C.S.
+Dr. McKeough travelled to England for 3 years to further his studies and received his M.R.C.S.
 He moved on to Edinburgh, Scotland for his L.R.C.P. credentials.
-For one year he was the House Surgeon in the Royal Free Hospital in London, England, before returning to Chatham, Ontario in 1880.
-He joined Dr. Tecumseh Holmes in his practice.
+For one year he was the House Surgeon in the Royal Free Hospital in London, England, before returning to Chatham in 1880.
+He joined Dr. Tecumseh K. Holmes in his medical practice.

 In the 1882 Town of Chatham Directory, Dr. McKeough’s residence was listed at the corner of Baldoon and Head Street.
-Dr. McKeough and Dr. Tecumseh K. Holmes are listed in the 1885, 1896 and 1900 Ontario Business Directories as being in practice together in Chatham.
+Dr. McKeough and Dr. Tecumseh K. Holmes were listed in the 1885, 1896 and 1900 Ontario Business Directories as being in practice together in Chatham.
 Their office was located at 165 King Street.
 Dr. McKeough enjoyed reading and playing Whist.
 He would occasionally travel and his favourite destinations were Switzerland, Italy and France.

-After Dr. McKeough’s father passed away, he took his fathers position as a Trustee on the Chatham Public School Board.
+After Dr. McKeough’s father passed away in 1888, he took his father’s position as a Trustee on the Chatham Public School Board.
 Dr. McKeough held this position until 1909.
 Dr. McKeough was also a member of the Ontario Medical Association (O.M.A.).
 He was appointed Vice-President of the O.M.A. in 1891.
 Dr. McKeough was appointed as a Coroner for Kent County in 1896.
-He was a member of the Canadian Medical Association and acted as Secretary.
+He was a member of the Canadian Medical Association and he acted as Secretary.
 He contributed many papers on medical and surgical topics.
 Dr. McKeough was a member of Park Street United Church and the Independent Order Of Foresters (I.O.O.F.).

-Dr. McKeough died on the 1st of October, 1931 at his residence, known as Erie Manor in Cedar Springs, Raleigh Twp.
+Dr. McKeough died at his residence on the 1st of October, 1931.
 Mrs. McKeough died at Erie Manor on the 7th of September, 1953.
-Dr. and Mrs. McKeough are buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. McKeough were buried at Maple Leaf Cemetery in Chatham.

 *Dr. McKeough is also featured on the Gathering Our Heroes website.